HOW TO MAKE SOUR CREAM

 Because this is a cultured product, it is important that everything is clean.
 Start with fresh cream that is not near its expiration date.
 Remove the sealing ring on the Instant Pot lid and leave it off.
 Thoroughly wash the inner pot and the lid with very hot water.

-It is possible to make successive batches of sour cream from a few tablespoons of a previous batch, but we always start with fresh starter culture to make sure it is strong and the cream is kept clean.
+It is possible to make successive batches from a few tablespoons of a previous batch, but we always start with fresh starter culture to make sure it is strong and the cream is kept clean.
 The starter culture comes in powdered form in tiny packets and conveniently stores for months in the refrigerator.

 - Instant pot